VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 classify(sentence="The Lord of the Rings: The Fellowship of the Ring was the best movie ever")
 ```

-The second problem is more complex.
-The general approach is given by the following algorithm.
+The second problem is more challenging.
+One approach is given by the following algorithm.

 ![General Optimization Algorithm](general-optimization-algorithm.png "General algorithm for language model program optimization.")